praiskup/argparse-manpage/README.md

 - manual_title - the title of the manual, by default "Generated Python Manual", see man (7) man-pages for more instructions
 - include - a file of extra material to include; see below for the format
+- manfile - a file containing a complete man page that just needs to be installed

 The values from setup.cfg override values from setup.py's setup().
+Note that when `manfile` is set for a particular page, no other option is allowed.

 Then run `setup.py build_manpages` to build a manpages for your project.
 Also, if you used `get_build_py` helper, `setup.py build` then transitively builds the